-Now that you’ve decided to become an Amazon seller, your first step is determining what you want to sell.
+Now that you’ve decided to sell on Amazon, your first step is determining what you want to sell.
 The research you conduct at this initial stage is one of the most important tasks in this entire process.
 The data you gather and the product choices you make from that data will determine the success or failure of your entire project.

 Methods of Selling

-Retail arbitrage is generally a great starting point for an Amazon newbie.
+- Retail arbitrage is generally a great starting point for an Amazon newbie.
 Otherwise known as RA, retail arbitrage is when you visit retail stores such as Walmart or Target, buy discounted products, and then resell them on Amazon at a higher price.
 What’s great about this technique is you can get your feet wet selling on Amazon without a huge investment upfront.
 Online arbitrage is the same idea, only that sellers buy discounted products online and resell them on Amazon.

-Private label is perhaps the most scalable model for selling on Amazon.
+- Private label is perhaps the most scalable model for selling on Amazon.
 With private label, you find a generic product and a manufacturer who can make the product in bulk at a cheap price.
 Then you tweak the product, add your logo and business information, and sell it under your own brand.

-Wholesale means you buy products directly from a major brand (such as Nike, L’Oréal, or Fisher-Price) at wholesale price and sell them on Amazon.
+- Wholesale means you buy products directly from a major brand (such as Nike, L’Oréal, or Fisher-Price) at wholesale price and sell them on Amazon.
 The difference between this and private label is that with wholesale, you’re buying products directly from an already established brand and then selling them under their brand name with their approval.

 This guide specifically deals with private label, since it’s the most scalable, while still being a viable option for a newer seller.
 Your first step to getting started with private label is to start brainstorming product ideas.
-The possibilities are practically endless, but you can’t just pick a product at random and expect to make money.
+The possibilities are endless, but you can’t pick a product randomly and expect to make money.
 The best method for finding the best product ideas is to use data.
 Doing so will help you identify products with existing demand, which results in high sales potential for you.
 To gather this data, your best option is to use product-finding software with market analysis capabilities.

 If this is your first product, your market criteria should look something like this:

-Decent revenue: We suggest a range of $10,000-$25,000
+- Decent revenue: We suggest a range of $10,000-$25,000

-Low reviews: We suggest a maximum of 250 reviews
+- Low reviews: We suggest a maximum of 250 reviews

-Search volume: We suggest a minimum of 5,000 searches
+- Search volume: We suggest a minimum of 5,000 searches

-Sales to review ratio: We suggest a minimum of 3 (This means the average monthly sales are at least 3x the number of average reviews.
+- Sales to review ratio: We suggest a minimum of 3 (This means the average monthly sales are at least 3x the number of average reviews.
 Reviews are the toughest barrier to entry in a market, so you want to make sure you have plenty of sales opportunities to gather reviews and compete with existing sellers.)

 These criteria are just a starting point, and you should customize them to your own goals.
 The more personalized your inputs, the better your results will be!

-After gathering a list of products you’re interested in, you’ll then need to validate your ideas.
+After gathering a list of products you’re interested in, you’ll need to validate your ideas.
 Again, you must use accurate data to ensure you’re choosing a product that sets you up for success.
-Market Intelligence integrates with Product Discovery, so that you can dive right into the validation stage.
+Market Intelligence integrates with Product Discovery, so you can dive right into the validation stage.
 This process helps you avoid oversaturated markets or markets where your sales potential is low.
 When you plug your ideas into Market Intelligence, you should analyze the following:

-Revenue and profit potential: How much can you make with this product?
+- Revenue and profit potential: How much can you make with this product?
 The ultimate measure of how well a business performs is profit, and each business will have different goals.
-In Market Intelligence, you’ll see how much each existing product is making per month, which will help you determine how much you can expect to make once the product is up and running.
+In Market Intelligence, you’ll see how much each existing product makes per month, which will help you determine how much you can expect to make once the product is up and running.
 Remember to look at market averages, not just a few outliers, so you can accurately predict revenue.
 And don’t forget: you will encounter costs such as manufacturing, shipping, and Amazon fees.
 (We added a cost calculator to help with this).

-Monthly sales: How many units are sold each month?
+- Monthly sales: How many units are sold each month?
 To understand how many products you need to order from the manufacturer (which is typically in China and leads to long shipping times), it’s important to know how much demand for this product currently exists on Amazon.
 Look at how many units are sold each month for products on the first few pages for the product’s main keywords, keeping in mind that you’ll likely need to order at least 2 months’ worth upfront.

 - Market trends: How does this product sell throughout the year?
 Certain markets are seasonal and see spikes in sales during certain times of the year related to holidays or seasonal changes.
-You’ll need to anticipate these trends for inventory reasons, and if this seasonality doesn’t appeal to you, it would be best to avoid products that depend on demand at certain times of the year.
+You’ll need to anticipate these trends for inventory management reasons, and if this seasonality doesn’t appeal to you, it would be best to avoid products that depend on demand at certain times of the year.

 2. Open an Amazon Account